jacobp112/limit-order-book/docs/testing.md

 in a Linux container; the harness logic is also exercised on stable by `cargo test` in `fuzz/`.
 See `fuzz/README.md` for targets and commands.

-Scenario files (`crates/lob/tests/scenarios/*.scn`) interleave journal commands with the exact events expected and, optionally, the whole book as a price ladder afterwards; the format is described in `tests/scenarios.rs`.
-A mismatch reports the line, both event lists and the journal prefix that reproduces it.
-Edge cases found during development become scenario tests.

 Quality gates before every commit:

 ```